Skip to contentSkip to main navigationSkip to local navigation

 Course Description

 This course explores U.S. history from pre-Columbian times to 1877.
-The focus is on the political, economic, social and cultural forces that have shaped the nation and the varied experiences and contributions of the diverse peoples of America.
-Topics covered include indigenous cultures, European colonization, the American Revolution, Constitution, American institutions, slavery and the Civil War and Reconstruction.
+The focus is on the varied experiences and cultures of the peoples of North America.
+Topics covered include Native Americans, European colonization, the American Revolution, the U.S. Constitution and American institutions, slavery and the Civil War, the Mexican American War, and Reconstruction.
+A further emphasis will be placed upon the identities and of the diverse peoples of British North America and the United States.

 Units: 3